Nursing Education Loan (NEL) Program

-- Student Status memorandum form (SFN 14690) dated after March 1st verifying your acceptance and enrollment into a board approved nursing education program.
+- Student Status Memorandum form (SFN 14690) completed by the nursing program nurse administrator or designee dated after March 1st verifying your acceptance and current enrollment into a board approved and/or accredited nursing education program.

 - The spouse of an education loan applicant or another education loan applicant is not acceptable as the co-signer of the note.
 The co-signer of the note should be a North Dakota resident.
 If the co-signer is not a ND resident, the applicant must provide a letter of explanation.
 The co-signer must be 18 years or older.
 Proof of age may be requested by board staff.

-- Applicants will ONLY be accepted between March 1 and July 1.
-All education loan applications will be considered at the July board meeting.
-The application will be reviewed by the board if it is received into the board office by July 1 and the application is complete.
+- Applications will ONLY be accepted between March 1 and July 1 (11:59 pm CST June 30).
+All education loan applications will be considered annually at the July board meeting.
+An application will be reviewed by the board only if it is received into the board office by the deadline and the application packet contains all required items as listed.

-- Reapplication may occur annually if the applicant has not received the total loan amount allowed by NDAC 54-04.1-03-01.
+- Reapplication may occur annually if the applicant continues to be enrolled in the nursing program and has not received the total loan amount allowed by NDAC 54-04.1-03-01 for the degree level.

 LOAN DISBURSEMENT PROCESS: